EhsanParsania/React-D3js-Voronoi/README.md

 # Document

-It's a voronoi chart that use d3.js and implement as a react component
+It's a voronoi chart that use d3.js and implemented as a react component

 New features :
 -  Implement data scatter and cluster change chart on one base chart